 The contract provides for the conditions of acceptance and its recording in a report.

 Invoicing and payment terms shall run from the date of signature of the receipt report.

-The Customer shall refrain from any use or commissioning of the product before receipt, unless expressly agreed by the Supplier; in the absence of such agreement, any use or commissioning, in whole or in part, shall be deemed to be acceptance.
+The Customer shall refrain from any use or commissioning of the product before receipt unless expressly agreed by the Supplier; in the absence of such agreement, any use or commissioning, in whole or in part, shall be deemed to be accepted.

 12 – Payment

 The terms and conditions of payment will be determined in the contract.
 The Supplier may request a minimum deposit of 30%.

 In the case of the sale of spare parts, and unless otherwise specified, the prices shall be understood as payment in cash on the delivery date.

 12.2 – Payment terms

 The invoice shall indicate the date and place of payment.

 Other payments shall be paid at the latest within 30 days of the date of issue of the invoice unless a shorter period has been agreed.
 The payment dates agreed contractually cannot be unilaterally challenged by the Customer under any pretext whatsoever, including in the event of a claim or dispute, whatever the reason (claim related to delivery, warranty claim, etc.).